 Being a member of the Board is a serious commitment to the governor and the people of the State of California.
 Board members shall attend a minimum of 75% of all scheduled board meetings.
-If a member is unable to attend, he or she must contact the Board Chair or the Executive Officer, and provide a written explanation of their absence.
+If a member is unable to attend, they must contact the Board President or the Executive Officer and provide a written explanation of their absence.